-People of LoganFebruary 12, 2025 / 4 minute read
+People of LoganMarch 19, 2025 / 4 minute read

 New boutique with heart for women

-Co-founder and manager of Maua Boutique, Nasteho Mukhtar, is originally from Somalia, and is also currently studying a Bachelor of Business and Accounting at Queensland University of Technology.
-Nasteho says for every 10 bouquets or gifts sold, a spot in a creative workshop is funded to help women connect and flourish with her community.
+Nasteho says for every 10 bouquets or gifts sold, a spot in a creative workshop is funded to help women connect and flourish with their community.

 ‘Our young women, rich in talent and diverse in background, possess incredible vision and skills.
 Yet, they often face systemic barriers that limit their opportunities for meaningful employment.

 Inspired by the Swahili word for ‘flower’, Maua Boutique is dedicated to cultivating growth, resilience, and artistry.
+The thoughtfully curated collection of items for sale are crafted with care in workshops by young women enrolled in Ethni’s training and development program.

-‘The boutique’s collection reflects the passion of its creators, with each piece telling unique story of culture, empowerment and possibility,’ she says.
+‘The boutique’s collection reflects the passion of its creators, with each piece telling a unique story of culture, empowerment and possibility,’ she says.

-‘Every item purchased from the online store supports women in building the skills and confidence to secure long-term employment pathways beyond their time with Ethni, as well as empowering them to tackle social isolation and loneliness by bringing together women from their communities.’
+Every item purchased from the online store supports women in building the skills and confidence to secure long-term employment.

 Your Privacy